 July 26 – September 20 in the Clifford and Corridor Galleries

-Paula Lalala has created the art entity Enhanced Art Resources or E.A.R., through which she has created goods in the form of multiples, editions, and interactive objects and events.
-For “Gallery Closed” I have chosen her “Rarefied Air” collection to be exhibited in the Clifford Gallery in a display cubicle.
-“Rarefied Air” is simply air samples from art museums in labeled jars as a limited edition series.
-Videos of her capturing air are available and she will perform during the opening night celebration of the exhibition “capturing” and bottling Clifford Gallery air.
+PAULA LALALA Paula Lalala has created the art entity Enhanced Art Resources or E.A.R., through which she creates goods in the form of multiples, editions, and interactive objects and events.
+For “Gallery Closed” her “Rarefied Air” collection—air samples from art museums in labeled jars as a limited edition series—will be exhibited in a display cubicle.
+Videos of Paula capturing air are available.
+During the opening reception, she will capture and bottle air from the Clifford Gallery.

-Brian Reeves large exterior banner announcing the participants in “Gallery Closed” is meant to suggest that Slop Art Brand of Premium Expressions is in large part responsible for the transformations of Waterfall Art’s environment.
-Brian’s Slop Art approaches, supplants and redefines an art presenter as an industrial supplier, commandeering; supply, production, delivery and consumption of “Premium Expressions”.
-Additionally Brian will create an installation in a cubicle in the Clifford Gallery.
+BRIAN REEVES The large exterior banner Brian Reeves created announcing the participants in “Gallery Closed” is meant to suggest that the Slop Art Brand of Premium Expressions is in large part responsible for the transformation of Waterfall Arts’ environment.
+Brian’s Slop Art approach supplants and redefines art presenters as industrial suppliers, commandeering supply, production, delivery, and consumption of “Premium Expressions”.
+Additionally, Brian will create an installation in a cubicle in the Clifford Gallery.